 This section teaches us the structures of a C++ program.
 C++ being a static language imposes some pretty strict rules on what you can do and not, so learning how a program is structured is pretty important.

-These early videos doesn’t really do much coding, so there’s not really much to do for me here other than summarize them.
-Hopefully there will be more coding later where I can show you my solution and my thoughts behind it.
+These early videos don’t really do much coding, so there’s not really much to do for me here other than summarize them.
+Hopefully, there will be more coding later where I can show you my solution and my thoughts behind it.

 Lecture 36: Section Overview

 Again the section starts with a quick overview of what we will go through in later videos.
 Always nice to have some knowledge of what you are going to learn before you get the details.